 It is possible to recover!

-Our members are no longer sick – they are living proof that it is possible to get well!
+Our members are no longer sick.
 We are not saying that everybody can or will get well the ways in which we have.
 We are saying it is possible.
 Several of our members have been bedridden for years and been counted among the sickest patients according to all criteria of diagnosis.
 We believe that their insight into what caused their illness and what caused their improvement must be heard.

 We believe that the stories of our members leave little doubt that it is possible to recover from the methods they have employed, and that this should also point the way forward in terms of research.
 We hope that our stories can inspire and contribute to research leading to better help.
 Recovery supports research that can cast light on for example ME/CFS, and especially research and researchers that base their work on recovery stories.